 - 1. Sidewalks are required along all streets and along building frontages that are to be accessible by the public. - a.
 Sidewalks along Station Avenue shall be a minimum of 12 feet wide. - i.
 These sidewalks shall include street trees and may accommodate outdoor seating and dining arrangements.
 A minimum 6-foot-wide area shall remain clear for pedestrian traffic. - ii.
 Sidewalks along Station Avenue shall be consistent with the existing brick and concrete design throughout the downtown area.
 A detail for guidance may be obtained from the Borough. - iii.
 Street trees shall be planted in tree pits edged with Belgian block consistent with the design of existing tree pits along Station Avenue. - iv.
 A decorative trash receptacle shall be provided along the Station Avenue frontage. - b.
 Sidewalks along the White Horse Pike shall be a minimum of five feet wide and shall be separated from the roadway by a planting strip a minimum of 5 feet in width. - c.
 The outdoor area between the curb and buildings along Station Avenue shall be enhanced with landscape, hardscape, and/or street furniture to increase pedestrian comfort and encourage interaction among uses. - 2.
-A bicycle rack (inverted "U" shape, color black) shall be provided on site. - 3.
+A bicycle rack (customized post and ring rack, color black) shall be provided on site.
+A detail of the Borough's bike rack specification is available from the Borough upon request. - 3.
 Street trees shall be provided along the right-of-way in mulched tree pits at intervals of approximately 40 feet.
 Street trees shall be planted at least 30 inches from the face of the curb.
 The species should be chosen with consideration for the other existing street trees in the area and the presence of any obstructions such as overhead wires.
 Areas where soil has been compacted should be amended with engineered soil, structured soil, or soil support cells.
 The landscape plan showing existing and proposed street trees and any other planting within the right-of-way shall be submitted to the Haddon Heights Shade Tree Commission for review and approval prior to final site plan approval. - 4.
 A detailed landscape plan shall be submitted for review and approval by the Planning Board.
 The landscape plan should include notes about the proposed methods of irrigation.